updated February 3, 2023

 Dr. Apgar, who played violin and cello in her college orchestra, was appointed the first full professor of medicine at Columbia University and also was a director for the March of Dimes.

-Dr. Laurel Salton Clark
+Dr. Laurel Salton Clark-physician in space

 Dr. Laurel Clark served her country as a flight surgeon with the U.S. Navy.
 She along with her husband Dr. Jonathon Clark joined NASA as astronauts.

 Dr. Clark made her first space flight on Space Shuttle Columbia during STS-107 as a mission specialist.
 The extended-duration mission was dedicated to scientific research.
 The STS-107 crew successfully conducted more than 80 experiments.